How to Calculate Wholesale Price – Wholesale Price Calculator

 B. Differentiated Pricing

 Differentiated pricing is similar to pricing in an auction.
 It follows the law of demand.
 Different customers in different situations pay different prices for the same product.
-In simple words, the price of the same product changes with different situations.
+In simple words, the price of the same product changes in different situations.

 - Higher price than the average market value in locations where the competition is minimal, i.e. a customer is obliged to buy products at higher prices than normal.
 For example airports, beach & ski resorts, etc.